UlrikBuchholtz/mathbook-assets/CONTRIBUTING.md

 Reference](http://compass-style.org/help/documentation/configuration-reference/)
 for more info.

-You can use `compass compile` or `compass watch` to compile the scss to the output directory specified in the config.rb. `compass watch` simply watches for changes and re-compiles automatically.
+You _can_ use `compass compile` or `compass watch` to compile the scss to the output directory specified in the config.rb.
+It's recommended that you use our scripts instead.
+See the [README](README.md).

 You can find the full list of Compass commands [here](http://compass-style.org/help/tutorials/command-line/).